 - Pregnant women who are at high risk for preeclampsia should use low-dose aspirin (81 mg/d) as preventive medication after 12 weeks of gestation.

 - People in contact with infants under 12 months of age and healthcare personnel can be given the Td vaccine as soon as feasible.
 It is recommended that Tdap should replace a single dose of Td for adults under age 65 if they have not previously received a dose of Tdap.

 - Sexually transmitted infections, also known as sexually transmitted diseases, include chlamydia, gonorrhea, herpes, HIV, HPV, syphilis, and others.
-See infection-specific notes for information on risk factors for sexually transmitted infections.

 - The Tdap (tetanus, diphtheria, acellular pertussis) booster is recommended in children ages 11 to 12 who have completed the childhood DTaP immunization series and have not yet received a tetanus and diphtheria (Td) booster dose.